lncm/docker-specter-desktop/README.md

 ## Why?

-So we can simplify things and make things easier (also try to build cross platform)
+So we can simplify things and make things easier also ease of running through connected devices (raspberry PIs) as this runs cross platform

 ## Building

+To build yourself you can run

 ```
 docker build -t nolim1t/specter-desktop:v0.6.1 .